betheden/hebrew-grammar/content/verb_sequential_imperfect.rst

 Function
 --------

-The Sequential Prefix Conjugation indicates any one of these kinds of verbal actions:
+The Sequential Imperfect conjugation indicates any one of these kinds of verbal actions:

 Completed actions, or actions in the past